andyzeng/visual-pushing-grasping/README.md

 ## Running on a Real Robot (UR5)

 The same code in this repository can be used to train on a real UR5 robot arm (tested with UR Software version 1.8).
-To communicate with later versions of UR software, several minor changes may be necessary in `robot.py` (*e.g.* functions like `parse_tcp_state_data`) .
+To communicate with later versions of UR software, several minor changes may be necessary in `robot.py` (*e.g.* functions like `parse_tcp_state_data`).
+Tested with Python 2.7 (not fully tested with Python 3).

 ### Setting Up Camera System